SHOWING 1 - 1 OF 1 RESULTS

-The mission of Ogden Air Logistics Center is to provide quality products and services that equip, maintain and sustain operational forces as they execute national defense policy around the world.
-The 75th Air Base Wing provides base operating support for the Ogden Air Logistics Center, the 388th and 419th Fighter Wings, and 25 tenant units.
-We deliver superior support anytime, anywhere while exceeding customer expectations for service, quality, timeliness and value.
+The mission of Ogden Air Logistics Center (Hill AFB) is to provide quality products and services that equip, maintain and sustain operational forces as they execute national defense policy around the world.
+The 75th Air Base Wing provides base operational support for the Ogden Air Logistics Center, the 388th and 419th Fighter Wings, and numerous additional tenant units.
+We deliver superior support anytime and anywhere while focusing on exceeding customer expectations of service, quality, timeliness and value.
 The 388th Fighter Wing provides dominant combat airpower and world-class test and training opportunities to fight and win any conflict.
-The 419th Fighter Wing provides a combat capable force that can be sent to fight anywhere in the world when called to active duty during a national emergency.
+The 419th Fighter Wing provides a combat capable force that can be sent to fight anywhere in the world when called to active duty during a national or global emergency.

-Hill Air Force base is located in Davis County in northern Utah, bordered by the Wasatch Mountains and approximately 30 miles north of Salt Lake City.
-A great number of military members live in the surrounding towns of Clearfield, Clinton, Layton, Sunset, Roy, Riverdale and Ogden.
-Salt Lake City is a short drive away and has numerous entertainment and cultural activities available for everyone.
-The Wasatch Valley is military friendly and offers a great environment to call home.
-If you are an outdoors person, you are in the right place.
-Utah is known for the "Greatest Snow on Earth" in the winter and the best hiking, camping, fishing, hunting, biking and four-wheeling the rest of the year!
+Hill Air Force base is located in Davis County which is located in northern Utah.
+It is bordered on the east by the Wasatch mountains approximately 30 miles north of Salt Lake City.
+The surrounding communities of Clearfield, Clinton, Kaysville, Bountiful, Layton, Sunset, Roy, Riverdale and Ogden are some of the wonderful communities that support Team Hill.
+The city of Salt Lake is a short 45-minute drive away and also has many entertainment and cultural activities available for everyone.
+The area is military friendly and is a great community to call home.
+If you are someone who enjoys the outdoors this is the perfect place to live.
+The "Greatest Snow on Earth" is one of the many things these majestic Wasatch mountains are known for as well as providing great opportunities for skiing, hiking, camping, fishing, hunting, biking, operating off-highway vehicles and so much more!

 Hill Air Force Base has three gates.
 The primary entrances are the South and West Gates.
 For purposes of these directions, the South Gate is used.
 It is recommended that newcomers arriving at Hill Air Force Base for the first time should use the South Gate.

 Getting to Hill Air Force Base is very easy.
-The base is located beside I-15, about 30 miles north of Salt Lake City and the Salt Lake City International Airport.
+The base is located adjacent to I-15, approximately 30 miles north of Salt Lake City.

 Driving Directions

 If arriving at Hill Air Force Base by air, you will fly into the Salt Lake City International Airport.
 The airport is serviced by 15 airlines so it is generally easy to get a flight in or out.
-There are rental cars, buses, taxis and limos available at the airport if transportation to the base is needed.
-Driving directions from the airport are shown below.
+There are rental cars, buses and taxis and limo zine available at the airport if transportation to the base is needed.
+Driving directions from the airport are below.

 From the Airport

 Exit the airport and take the left ramp onto I-80 East toward Ogden/Provo.
 Take Exit #117 onto I-215 North toward Ogden.
 I-215 North merges onto I-15 North.
-The New Legacy Parkway is also available; take Exit #28 off of I-215 onto Legacy Parkway.
+The Legacy Parkway is also available; take Exit #28 off of I-215 onto Legacy Parkway.
 Follow it until it merges back into I-15.
-Continue following I-15 North to Exit 331, Hill Field Road.
-Turn right at the ramp exit (Hill Field Road) and proceed straight to the South Gate of Hill Air Force Base; approximately 3 miles.
+Continue north to exit 331 for Hill Field Road.
+Turn right at the light at Hill Field Road and continue approximately 3 miles until you arrive at the south gate of Hill Air Force Base.

 From the East